ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

 # Stakepool Setup on Ubuntu Bionic

-This example should be run as a user named `stakepooluser`.
-To run as a different user replace all instances of `stakepooluser` with your username both in this guide and in the `.service` files in the config directory; eg:

-    sed -i -- 's/stakepooluser/YOURUSERNAME/g' config/*.service

 ## 1. Preparation

 First login to your VPS, replace `stakepoolvps` with the correct IP address of your server